hinous/Ransome-playbook.md/README.md

 # Incident Response Management: Ransomware in Healthcare

+This repository features a comprehensive **Incident Response Playbook** specifically tailored for hospital and clinical environments.
+This framework is unique because it integrates **clinical continuity** (patient safety) with **regulatory and legal compliance** (GRC).

+## 🌟 The Value Proposition: A Hybrid Approach
+Unlike traditional technical manuals, this protocol was developed by integrating three critical pillars:
+1. **Medical Perspective:** Prioritizing life-support systems (ICU, Operating Rooms) and implementing "Paper Continuity Protocols."
+2. **Legal Perspective:** Digital forensics management (Chain of Custody) and strict adherence to mandatory breach notification deadlines.
+3. **Technical Perspective:** Threat detection through SIEM (Splunk/Chronicle) and secure data recovery strategies.

+## ⚖️ Integrated Regulatory Frameworks
+The content of this repository ensures alignment with the following authorities and regulations:
+* **Mexico:** LFPDPPP (Sensitive Personal Data) and reporting to **INAI**.
+* **USA:** **HIPAA** Security and Privacy Rules supervised by **HHS/OCR**.
+* **International:** Incident response phases aligned with **NIST** and **SANS** standards.

+## 📂 Repository Contents
+* [Ransome-playbook.md](./Ransome-playbook.md): A detailed 6-step guide covering everything from Preparation to Lessons Learned.

+---
+**About the Author:**
+A professional with a dual background in **Medicine and Law**, specializing in Cybersecurity and Risk Management (GRC).
+My mission is to bridge the gap between technology, medical ethics, and the legal framework to protect healthcare institutions.

+# Incident Response Management: Ransomware in Healthcare

 Este repositorio contiene un **Playbook de Respuesta a Incidentes** diseñado específicamente para entornos hospitalarios.
 El enfoque es único, ya que integra la **continuidad clínica** (seguridad del paciente) con el **cumplimiento normativo y legal** (GRC).

 ## 🌟 Valor Agregado: El Enfoque Híbrido